GDGVIT/projects-ideas/jobs/2017-03-10-my-vit-ios-app.md

 tags: ios
 date: '2017-03-10T17:06:17.633Z'
 ---
-An iOS app for VTOP using go-MyVIT api made my shubhodeep9
+An iOS app for VTOP using go-MyVIT api made by shubhodeep9